ASC_CPU_LOG

 Function

 Provides the function of printing logs on the host.
 You can use the ASC_CPU_LOG_XXX API in the TilingFunc code of the operator to output related content.
-In general, you can also use common printing methods on the host, such as printf, for debugging.
+Generally, you can also use common printing methods on the host, such as printf, for debugging.
 However, in the tiling offload scenario, the tiling function runs on the AI CPU, and this API must be used for printing.

 import torch_npu, torchair config = torchair.CompilerConfig() # Data dump switch [required]. config.dump_config.enable_dump = True # dump type: [optional] all indicates that all data is dumped. config.dump_config.dump_mode = "all" # Dump path: [optional] The current directory is the default path. config.dump_config.dump_path = '/home/dump' ...